Santa Ana Living Trust: Skip ~$37,000 in Orange County Probate

 Where do I record my trust transfer deed in Santa Ana?

-You record the deed yourself at the Orange County Clerk-Recorder, 601 N. Ross Street, Santa Ana, CA 92701, (714) 834-2500, open Monday-Friday 8am-4:30pm.
-Transferring your principal residence into your own revocable living trust is exempt from the SB2 recording surcharge, so recording typically costs only about $25-$30.
+You record the deed at the Orange County Clerk-Recorder, 601 N. Ross Street, Santa Ana, CA 92701, (714) 834-2500.
+Orange County's recording fee is $7.00 for the standard first page and $3.00 for each additional page, plus the $75 SB2 (Building Homes and Jobs Act) fee per title β€” but transferring your principal residence into your own revocable living trust is expressly exempt from the SB2 surcharge under Government Code Β§27388.1, so a typical two-page trust transfer deed records for only about $10-$13 when the exemption is claimed on the deed.
 We provide the deed template and step-by-step instructions.

 What is the California small-estate threshold?